Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Kato-Nakayama spaces with a view toward toric degenerations

 \subsection{Examples of Kato-Nakayama spaces}

-We next discuss a few examples of Kato-Nakayama spaces, geared towards toric degenerations.
+We \ChB{now} discuss a few examples of Kato-Nakayama spaces, geared toward toric degenerations.
 Unless otherwise stated, $N$ denotes a finitely generated free abelian group, $M=\Hom(N,\ZZ)$ its dual and $N_\RR$, $M_\RR$ are the associated real vector spaces.
 If $\sigma\subset N_\RR$ is a cone then the set of monoid homomorphisms $\sigma^\vee= \Hom(\sigma,\RR_{\ge0}) \subset M_\RR$ denotes its dual cone.
 A \emph{lattice polyhedron} is the intersection of rational half-spaces in $M_\RR$ with an integral point on each minimal face.

 The basic example is a canonical description of the Kato-Nakayama space of a toric variety defined by a momentum polytope.
-We use a rather liberal definition of a momentum map, not making any reference to a symplectic structure.
-Let $\Xi\subset M_\RR$ be a full-dimensional, convex lattice polyhedron.
-Let $X$ be the associated complex toric variety.
+We use a rather liberal definition of a momentum map \ChB{in Definition~\ref{Def: Momentum map} below that makes} no reference to a symplectic structure.

+\ChB{We first recall the notion of \emph{positive real locus} of a toric variety, see e.g.\ \cite[\S4.1]{Fulton}.} Let $X$ be the complex projective toric variety associated to a full-dimensional, convex lattice polyhedron $\Xi\subset M_\RR$.
 A basic fact of toric geometry states that the fan of $X$ agrees with the normal fan $\Sigma_\Xi$ of $\Xi$.
-From this description, $X$ is covered by affine toric varieties $\Specan\CC[\sigma^\vee\cap M]$, for $\sigma\in \Sigma_\Xi$.
+From this description, $X$ is covered by affine toric varieties $\Specan (\CC[\sigma^\vee\cap M])$, for $\sigma\in \Sigma_\Xi$.
 Since the patching is monomial, it preserves the real structure of each affine patch.
 Hence the real locus $\Hom(\sigma^\vee,\RR)\subset \Hom(\sigma^\vee,\CC)$ of each affine patch glues to the real locus $X_\RR\subset X$.
 Unlike in the definition of $\sigma^\vee$, here $\RR$ and $\CC$ are multiplicative monoids.
 Moreover, inside the real locus of each affine patch there is the distinguished subset

 with ``$\Hom$'' referring to homomorphisms of monoid.
 These also patch via monomial maps to give the \emph{positive real locus} $X_{\ge0}\subset X_\RR$.